 If an individual takes an LFD test at home and it is positive, they and their household should self-isolate immediately.
 They should also arrange to have a follow-up PCR test as soon as possible.
 If the follow-up PCR test result is negative, the individual and their household contacts can stop self-isolating.

 If the PCR test result is negative but they have symptoms, they may have another virus such as a cold or flu.
 They should stay at home until they feel well and seek medical attention if they are concerned about their symptoms.

 What if another child in the class has symptoms?

 Schools will be following Government guidance if this happens.
 The child will be sent home and asked to self-isolate.
 Children who have been in close contact with them do not need to go home to self-isolate unless the child tests positive, your child develops symptoms themselves or you have been requested to do so by NHS Test & Trace.
 Your child will be asked to wash their hands thoroughly for 20 seconds with soap and running water or use hand sanitiser and the area around the person with symptoms will be cleaned with normal household disinfectant after they have left to reduce the risk of passing the infection on to other people.

-If your child has symptoms of coronavirus (high temperature/hot to touch, new persistent cough, loss or change in sense of taste or smell) the child and their household need to follow the Government guidance on self-isolation (www.gov.uk/government/publications/covid-19-stay-at-home-guidance) and arrange for your child to be tested (call 119 or book through www.gov.uk/get-coronavirus-test).
+If your child, or anyone in the household, has symptoms of coronavirus (high temperature/hot to touch, new persistent cough, loss or change in sense of taste or smell) the child and their household need to follow the Government guidance on self-isolation (www.gov.uk/government/publications/covid-19-stay-at-home-guidance) and arrange for your child, or the person/people with symptoms, to be tested (call 119 or book through www.gov.uk/get-coronavirus-test).